 Piton Mauritius Trail

 Elevation Gain: 2,717 feet

-If you are looking for that postcard worthy photo from the top of a peak, Piton is sure not to disappoint!
-You will be able to experience the beauty of Mauritius from the highest peak in all of the island.
+If you are looking for that postcard-worthy photo from the top of a peak, Piton is sure not to disappoint!
+You will be able to experience the beauty of Mauritius from the highest peak of all of the islands.
 The first part of the trail is shaded with vegetation and beautiful greenery.
 As you ascend, the farming landscape will open, allowing you to begin to take in the views from the island below.
 The most challenging part of the hike is the last portion that can be a little rocky, but once you have made it past the hard part you are rewarded with stunning panoramic views of the islands lush greens, turquoise waters, and stunning hills and mountains in the distance!

 Constance Prince Maurice

-The 86 room Constance Prince Maurice is located within sugar cane plantations, beachfront on the eastern shore of Mauritius’ Flaq district facing the Indian Ocean.
+The 86 room Constance Prince Maurice is located within sugar cane plantations, beachfront on the eastern shore of Mauritius’ Flacq District facing the Indian Ocean.
 Guest rooms are decorated with locally made textiles for a comforting and relaxing environment.
 The various suites and villas come in different configurations, some with outdoor showers, decks overlooking the water, private pools, and some even set on the beach.
 We love the Junior Suite on Stilts for a particularly romantic and peaceful experience (and incredible sunset views!)